A middle seat on an overnight flight to Luanda with Angola Airlines.

 Of course, in South Africa, you can actually go to the police when this happens to you.

 If you do decide to visit Maputo, though, I recommend checking your attitude and not walking around like you believe everybody is going to stab you.
 Once I stopped feeling so intimidated, the locals were kinder, the city was less scarier, and I was calmer.

-So, do I recommend spending time in Maputo?
+So, do I recommend spending time in Maputo as a tourist?

 Despite having a much better second day, I still came away listing Maputo as my least favourite city I’ve visited to date.

-There really wasn’t anything to do there, and what few tourist attractions there were were far from impressive.
+There really wasn’t much to do in Maputo, and what few tourist attractions there were were far from impressive.
 This was confirmed when I travelled through the rest of the country and didn’t find a single traveller who warmed to the city.
-In fact, everyone reacted with horror when I told them I spent a full three days there.
+In fact, every person I met reacted with horror when I told them I spent a full three days there.

-I could have done more, of course.
-I could have taken a day trip to Maputo Elephant Reserve, but tours were crazy-expensive and I didn’t want to drive.
+I could have done more to make my trip better, of course.
+I could have taken a day trip to Maputo Elephant Reserve, but tours were overpriced and I didn’t want to drive.
 I could have taken a ferry out to Inhaca Island, which looks beautiful and is on my list of things to do should I ever return.
 I could have taken a walking tour to Maputo’s slums, but poverty tourism makes me uncomfortable.